metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ### My question can't be sandboxed

-1. Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user properties or group properties available for filtering the data.
+1. Public questions can't be sandboxed: if someone doesn't have to log in to view the question, Metabase doesn't have user properties or group properties available for filtering the data and all results will be shown.
+Similar for Signed Embedding, which will also show all results, but it's possible to control filtering with "Locked" parameters.

-2. Sandboxing doesn't work for non-SQL databases like MongoDB or Google Analytics that don't use common table expressions.
+2. Sandboxing doesn't work for non-SQL databases like MongoDB, Druid or Google Analytics.

+3. SQL questions does not have sandboxing, so any user with permissions to view the question, can see all the results.

 ### My user can't see any of the data they're supposed to